DoTheEvo/Traefik-simplest-step-by-step/README.md

   like [this](https://docs.traefik.io/getting-started/quick-start/): `command: --api.insecure=true --providers.docker`</br>
   But that way compose files look much more messy and you still can't do everything from there, you still sometimes need that damn traefik.yml.</br>
-  So... for now, going with nicely structured readable traefik.yml.
+  So... for now, going with nicely structured readable traefik.yml

 - **add labels to containers that traefik should route**.</br>
   Here are examples of whoami, nginx, apache, portainer.</br>

-  As is obvious from the patern, all that is needed is adding few self-explanatory labels.</br>
-  But just in case
+  > \- "traefik.enable=true"

-  - first label enables traefik
+  enables traefik

+  > \- "traefik.http.routers.whoami.entrypoints=web"

-  - second label defines router named `whoami` that listens on entrypoint web(port 80)
+  defines router named `whoami` that listens on entrypoint web(port 80)

+  > \- "traefik.http.routers.whoami.rule=Host(`whoami.$MY_DOMAIN`)"

-  - third label defines a rule for this `whoami` router, specificly that when url equals `whoami.whateverblablabla.org` (the domain name comes from the `.env` file), that it means for router to do its job and route it to a service.
+  defines a rule for this `whoami` router, specificly that when url equals `whoami.whateverblablabla.org` (the domain name comes from the `.env` file), that it means for router to do its job and route it to a service.

-  - fourth label does not exists, but pure absence of anything else is worth mentioning, nothing else is said but traefik knows to route trafik to that container and all the details.
+  Nothing else is needed, traefik knows the rest from the fact that these labes are coming from context of a docker container.

   `whoami-docker-compose.yml`
   ```